openEOPlatform/documentation/usecases/vessel-detection/index.md

-We then compare the pixel values from the previous node, against the values of the data we initially masked.
-We want to keep any values from the initially masked data, in order to generate a boolean mask, which should reflect our vessels.
+Next we want to compare the results of apply_kernel, against the values of the data we initially masked.
+We can use the process merge_cubes with the overlap resolver set to the less than process to acheive this.

-I could not find a nice way to express this in the client, without it re-including the first three nodes of the process graph.
-So I have applied it directly as a process here.

 ```python